chatox/data-mining-course/practicum/README.md

 Assignments, as a general rule, are done in pairs and in your own time.
 There is, however, a lab session dedicated to the assignment, usually but not always close to the delivery date, in which the teaching assistant (*profesor/a de prácticas*) will answer any questions you may have.
 Feel free to also post questions in the course forum.

 There are 3 assignments in this course.
-Assignment descriptions start with "asNN".
+Assignment descriptions start with *asNN*.

 | Assignment                              | Contents |
 |-----------------------------------------|----------|